 Sarah Bob, piano, hailed as “sumptuous and eloquent” by the Boston Globe, is an active soloist and chamber musician noted for her charismatic performances, colorful playing and diverse programming.
 A strong advocate for new music and considered a “trailblazer when it comes to championing the works of modern composers and combining art media in the process…” (Northeast Performer), she is the founding director of the New Gallery Concert Series, devoted to commissioning and uniting new music and contemporary visual art with their creators.
 The goal, her strong suit, is to introduce music in a loving, inclusive, and intoxicating way.
 Inspired by current events, she is also the creator of The Nasty Cooperative, numerous pop-up dialogue-driven artistic events created to build community, help raise funds for organizations in need, and encourage others to do the same.
-Sarah is an original member of many ensembles including her piano/percussion group, Primary Duo, the 20th and 21st century focused Firebird Ensemble, and Radius Ensemble. sarahbob.net
+Sarah is an original member of many ensembles including her piano/percussion group, Primary Duo, Radius Ensemble, and is currently Artist-in-Residence with The Music Mansion and visiting faculty at the Longy School of Music of Bard College. sarahbob.net

 Miriam Bolkosky, cello, appears nationally as an orchestral and chamber musician.
 She has performed with Opera Boston, Boston Lyric Opera, A Far Cry, Boston Pops, BMOP, Berkshire Opera, ProMusica Chamber Orchestra, National Lyric Opera, Lyric Opera of Chicago, and orchestras in New York, Washington, and Chicago.
 As a chamber musician, she has performed with the Baltimore Chamber Orchestra, Cassini Ensemble, and the University of Michigan Faculty Chamber Players, and is a member of the Ann Arbor based Phoenix Ensemble.
 She has appeared as soloist with the Detroit Symphony Orchestra, the Paul Hill Chorale, and on classical and popular commercial recordings.
 Miriam has held faculty positions at Northwestern, the Music Institute of Chicago, and the Cleveland Institute of Music.